Keller-Michael/ABAP_starter/README.md

 ## :cloud: First online impressions of the programming language

 For a first online impression, some general information on the ABAP programming language can be found in this [Wiki article](https://en.wikipedia.org/wiki/ABAP).
-Very simple examples can be tried out with [Lars Hvam's](https://github.com/larshp) ABAP Online [Transpiler](https://transpiler.abaplint.org/).
+There is an [ABAP Exercism track](https://exercism.org/tracks/abap) where you can solve various programming tasks with ABAP online.
+Finally, very simple examples can be tried out with [Lars Hvam's](https://github.com/larshp) ABAP Online [Transpiler](https://transpiler.abaplint.org/).

 ## :house: First offline impressions of the programming language